Vision Maker Media’s Native Youth Media Project harnesses Native youth’s innate storytelling talent into storytelling skills for short-format media.

 Image from FIRE TENDER.

 The Native Youth Media Project partners with Native youth programs, working with youth ages 15-24 years, in Native organizations and communities.
-The partnership is collaborative where the partner has autonomy and oversight on the progress of the project, while Vision Maker Media contributes resources for media production and community engagement.
+The partnership is collaborative where the partner has sovereignty over the progress of the project, while Vision Maker Media contributes resources for media production and community engagement.

 -Develop a creative outlet that can set ideas for a career and/or educational path in media